William Rowan Hamilton: In literature

-It is believed by some modern mathematicians that Hamilton's work on quaternions was satirized by Charles Lutwidge Dodgson in Alice in Wonderland.
+It is believed by some modern mathematicians that Hamilton's work on quaternions was satirized by Lewis Carroll in Alice in Wonderland.
 In particular, the Mad Hatter's tea party was meant to represent the folly of quaternions and the need to revert to Euclidean geometry.
-In September 2022 evidence was presented to counter this suggestion, which appears to have been based on an incorrect understanding of both quaternions and their history.
+However, in September 2022, evidence was presented to counter this suggestion, which appears to have been based on an incorrect understanding of both quaternions and their history.